nebuly-ai/nebulgym/README.md

 ### So why nebulgym?

 🚀 **Superfast**.
-The library speeds up training and thus the time it takes you to test your model, reduces computing costs and energy consumption.
+The library speeds up training and thus the time to get to production, reduces computing costs and energy consumption.

 ☘️ **Easy-to-use**.
 Just add `nebulgym` class decorators to your code and continue programming on your favorite training framework. nebulgym will let you achieve awesome training times.